Timo Tolkki: Chaos Magic

-Infinite Visions & We are the Revolution

-In 2022, Timo Tolkki releases the single from the new album called "We are the Revolution", with several other guest artists, from his upcoming album "Union Magnetica", Infinite Visions.

 Playing style

 From the period spanning Stratovarius' first three albums, Tolkki's guitar playing was more progressive and heavy.
 During this time he preferred E♭ tuning, with his compositions often bearing a dark and unnerving tonal quality (particularly on Dreamspace).
-Following Timo Kotipelto's arrival as lead singer, Tolkki's style shifted gradually more towards the traditionally speedy and melodic format of power metal, with an emphasis on such elements as neoclassical phrasing and various shredding techniques.
+Following Timo Kotipelto's arrival as lead singer, Tolkki's style shifted gradually more towards the traditionally speedy and melodic format of power metal, with an emphasis on such elements as neoclassical phrasing and fast alternate picking.

 Personal life

 Tolkki has been married three times.
-He has one daughter from his second marriage, born in 1988/1989.
+He has one daughter from his second marriage, born in 1988.
 Since 2000, Tolkki has been in a relationship with Dominika Gottová, eldest daughter of Czech singer Karel Gott.
 They got married in 2010.
 Gottová filed for divorce in December 2019, but the proceedings were halted in November 2020 after the couple decided to reconcile.

+In November 2023, Tolkki was convicted by the Helsinki District Court for fraudulently claiming income support in 2020.
+He received a 45-day suspended prison sentence and was ordered to pay €3,063 to Kela.